 Bear in mind that none of those movies was originally released in 3D – i.e., unlike Star Trek: Into Darkness they didn’t have the advantage of movie-ticket surcharges.

 International box office

 Outside the U.S. and Canada, Star Trek: Into Darkness is reportedly running 70 percent ahead of the original, having already grossed $47 million in seven territories: Mexico, the UK, Australia, Germany, New Zealand, Austria, and German-speaking Switzerland.
 Deadline.com reports that in Russia Star Trek: Into Darkness took in $1.4 million on opening day this week – or about four times the amount earned by the original.
 And those figures help you understand why the Star Trek sequel was post-converted to 3D.

-Chris Pine as Captain Kirk and Zachary Quinto as Spock in Star Trek: Into Darkness photo: Paramount Pictures.
+Benedict Cumberbatch as Khan, Chris Pine as Captain Kirk, and Zachary Quinto as Spock Star Trek: Into Darkness images: Paramount Pictures.